jvjctk/SFND_3D_Object_Tracking/README.md

 ### FP.6

 All combinations of detectors and descriptors were implemented in a loop.
 Output was collected and formed tables and plotted charts frames against TTC lidar and TTC camera.
-In <file src="output/performanceEvaluation.xlsx"/> , every graph can be ploted by selecting detectors and descriptors combination from table.
+In [excel sheet](../master/output/performanceEvaluation.xlsx), every graph can be ploted by selecting detectors and descriptors combination from table.
 Only one combination at a time is observable.

 I found the best 3 combinations according to accuracy.